-The subjects form part of a private residential development situated on the North-Eastern periphery of Dundee, approximately 4 miles from the city centre.
-The immediate surrounding properties are of similar age and construction.
+The subjects form part of a retirement development by Caledonia Housing Association within a mainly mixed residential area, situated approximately 3 miles west of Dundee city centre.
 All essential amenities are available within easy reach.

-At the time of inspection, the subjects were generally found to be in a fair structural condition, although some works of repair and maintenance are required.
-Elements are also ageing and are likely to require attention and/or upgrading/replacement.
+At the time of inspection, the subjects were found to be generally well presented internally, with kitchen and sanitary fittings along modern lines.
+Any defects seen are considered to be capable of remedy during the course of routine maintenance and/or decoration.
+Some elements are however also ageing and are likely to require attention and/or upgrading/replacement in due course.